Graduate Global Leadership Fellowship

 - Hold a study permit at the beginning of the fellowship funding period

-- Be a citizen of a developing country (see list of developing countries - under review) at the time of application for admission
+- Be a citizen of a developing country (see list of developing countries) at the time of application for admission

 - Have shown outstanding leadership in humanitarian and development work in their home country

 - Be starting their first doctoral degree, in a PhD or DMA program at the UBC Vancouver campus in January 2018, May 2018, or September 2018

 - Students with external funding (external scholarships, third-party sponsorship, etc.) are eligible to apply, but if successful, recipients will have their Graduate Global Leadership Fellowship funding reduced by the amount of their external funding